The Transfer Performance of Economic Models: Abstract

 \section{Abstract}

-Economists often estimate models using data from a particular domain, e.g. estimating risk preferences in a particular subject pool or for a specific class of lotteries.
-Whether a model's predictions extrapolate well across domains depends on whether the estimated model has captured generalizable structure.
-We provide a tractable formulation for this ``out-of-domain" prediction problem and define the \emph{transfer error} of a model based on how well it performs on data from a new domain.
-We derive finite-sample forecast intervals that are guaranteed to cover realized transfer errors with a user-selected probability when domains are iid, and use these intervals to compare the transferability of economic models and black box algorithms for predicting certainty equivalents.
-We find that in this application, the black box algorithms we consider outperform standard economic models when estimated and tested on data from the same domain, but the economic models generalize across domains better than the black-box algorithms do.
+Economists often use models estimated on data from a particular domain to make predictions in another.
+We provide a tractable formulation for this ``out-of-domain" prediction problem and define the \emph{transfer error} of a model based on its performance in a new domain.
+We derive finite-sample forecast intervals that are guaranteed to cover realized transfer errors with a user-selected probability when domains are i.i.d.
+We apply these intervals in an application to compare the transferability of economic models and black box algorithms, finding that black box algorithms outperform economic models for prediction within a domain, but generalize more poorly across domains.

 \pagenumbering{arabic}